 In exploring the Tiger King fact vs. fiction, we learned that Saff's main complaint seems to be that the documentary misgendered him, referring to him in terms of his biological gender, female.

-"I lived in the zoo for a year," said Kirkham.
+How long did Rick Kirkham, the producer of Joe Exotic's Internet show, live at the zoo?"I lived in the zoo for a year," said Kirkham.
 He agreed to work there so long as he could film a reality show while he was helping Joe Exotic with his Internet show.
 Unfortunately, the Tiger King facts confirm that Kirkham's footage was lost in the suspicious fire, as seen on the show.

 According to Joe Exotic's reality show producer, Rick Kirkham, this is the darker side of the true story.
 Kirkham said that he had the footage of Joe killing animals, but it burned up in the fire.
 "There was footage in there of Joe actually killing animals for fun," Kirkham said during an interview on Lights Out with David Spade.
 "In the course of my year, he'd a walked up to a tiger he didn't like and just shot it in the head."

 Kirkham told the story of a woman who brought an old horse in a trailer to Joe's G.W.
 Zoo.
 She told Joe that she could no longer care for the animal and asked him if he'd take it and give it a good home.
 He hugged her and told her everything would be fine.
 He told her to leave the horse and the trailer and they'd put it out to pasture and give it a good place to live.
 "As soon as the lady left the park, Joe said, 'Rick, grab your camera.
 Start rollin'.'
 He walks up to the horse trailer, pulls his revolver out, shoots the horse in the head dead and laughs.
 Just laughs.
 That was Joe Exotic.
 And of course, he fed that horse to the lions."